Quick 19-question sleep quality check-in for the past month.

 Sleep medication use Frequency of taking medicine to sleep Single answer scored directly from 0 to 3.

-Key PSQI recoding rules
+PSQI recoding thresholds and boundary rules

 Measure 0 points 1 point 2 points 3 points